Automation Actions

 A JavaScript based automation action step is a method to perform custom actions to automate complex tasks and perform custom logic within a larger automation workflow.

-We provide a rich API to report the status and details of the step that has been executed.
-Within an action script, we also have access to powerful APIs to access the monitored system and perform complex actions.
-In addition, we always have access to the following building blocks:
+In both cases, we also provide an API to report the status and details of the step that has been executed.
+We always have access to the following building blocks:

 • Using (Monitoring) Parameters

-Access parameters set in Avantra for the monitored object this action is run on to control the logic.
+Access parameters set in Avantra for the managed object the step is run on to control the logic.
+(Only applies to agent-based steps)

 • Calling Web Services